Jack Layton: 2004 election

 During the 2004 Canadian federal election, controversy erupted over Layton's accusation that Liberal Prime Minister Paul Martin was responsible for the deaths of homeless people because he failed to provide funding for affordable housing.
 While rates of homelessness and homeless deaths increased during the eleven years of Liberal government, the link to Martin's decisions was indirect as affordable housing is a mainly provincial jurisdiction.
 Layton's charge was defended by some, including the Ottawa Citizen, but most attacked it as inaccurate and negative campaigning.
 Moreover, the controversy consumed the campaign, overshadowing policy announcements over the next week.

 Further controversy followed as Layton suggested the removal of the Clarity Act, considered by some to be vital to keeping Quebec in Canada and by others as undemocratic, and promised to recognize any declaration of independence by Quebec after a referendum.
-This position was not part of the NDP's official party policy, leading some high-profile party members, such as NDP House leader Bill Blaikie and former NDP leader Alexa McDonough, to publicly indicate that they did not share Layton's views.
+This position was not part of the NDP's official party policy, leading some high-profile party members, such as NDP House Leader Bill Blaikie and former NDP leader Alexa McDonough, to publicly indicate that they did not share Layton's views.
 His position on the Clarity Act was reversed in the 2006 election to one of support.

 Layton also continued his effort to improve his party's standing in Quebec.
 The NDP ran French-language ads in the province and Layton, who spoke colloquial Québécois French, appeared in them.
-He advocated replacing the first-past-the-post system with proportional representation.
+As early as his leadership campaign, Layton advocated for electoral reform, calling for a referendum to replace the first-past-the-post system with proportional representation.
 He threatened to use the NDP's clout in the event of a minority government.
-However, it was dismissed out of hand by the Liberal and Bloc Québécois leaders, as they tend to be favored by the first-past-the-post system, normally being allocated a greater proportion of seats than the proportion of votes cast for them.
+However, it was dismissed out of hand by the Liberal and Bloc Québécois leaders, as they tend to be favoured by the first-past-the-post system, normally being allocated a greater proportion of seats than the proportion of votes cast for them.
 Historically, the NDP's popular vote does not translate into a proportional number of seats because of scattered support.
 This was most opposed by the Bloc Québécois, who usually had the lowest popular vote but nonetheless won many seats because their support was concentrated in Quebec.
 Despite these problems, Layton led the NDP to a 15% popular vote, its highest in 16 years.
 However, it only won 19 seats in the House of Commons, two less than the 21 won under Alexa McDonough in 1997, and far short of the 40 that Layton predicted on the eve of the election.
 However, some potential NDP voters may have voted Liberal to prevent a possible Conservative win.
 Olivia Chow and several other prominent Toronto NDP candidates lost tight races and Layton won his own seat against incumbent Liberal Dennis Mills by a much narrower margin than early polls indicated.